Rihanna will headline the 2023 Super Bowl Halftime Show

 The singer joins a cadre of musical icons -- including Prince, Beyonce, Lady Gaga, Madonna and Jennifer Lopez -- who have taken the stage for the halftime show.
 Last year's performance, featuring Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige and Kendrick Lamar, earned five Emmy nominations and won three Emmys.

-The next Super Bowl will be the first with Apple Music as a partner on the Halftime Show, according to the NFL's announcement.
+The 57th Super Bowl will take place on February 12, 2023, at State Farm Stadium in Glendale, Arizona.
+It will be the first with Apple Music as a partner on the Halftime Show, according to the NFL's announcement.

+"We are thrilled to welcome Rihanna to the Apple Music Super Bowl Halftime Show stage," said Seth Dudowsky, the NFL's head of music, in the statement.
+"Rihanna is a once in a generation artist who has been a cultural force throughout her career."

 for more features.